LazyDeveloperr/MissRozy/README.md

 </p>

 ##🌟Credits
-- Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for adding `LAZY_MODE` (an advance feature.)
+- 🔥Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for adding `LAZY_MODE` (an advance feature.)
-- Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for `FIXING ERRORS` and adding extra veriables.
+- ⚡️Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for `FIXING ERRORS` and adding extra veriables.
-- Thank you `<a href="https://github.com/LazyDeveloperr">LazyDeveloper</a>` for for your contribution & also thank you for helping us in our journey
+- ❤️Thank you [LazyDeveloper](https://github.com/LazyDeveloperr) for for your contribution & also thank you for helping us in our journey

 * **Language:** [Python3](https://www.python.org)